feliciahsieh/practice/virtustream/README.md

 ## Environment
+* Ubuntu 14.04 LTS
 * Vagrant 2.0.2
-* SSH
+* SSH (for logging into vagrant)
+* curl 7.35.0

+## Requirements
-Python is installed in /usr/bin/python3.
+* Python 3.4.2 - Python is installed in /usr/bin/python3.
 You may have to adjust the directory path to your python source files accordingly in each of the *.py files.

-## Requirements
-* Ubuntu 14.04 LTS
-* Python 3.4.2
 * Flask 0.12.2
 * setuptools